Pierre van Ryneveld: Military career

 Colonel van Ryneveld established the SAAF in 1920, and directed it until 1933, when he was promoted to Chief of the General Staff (CGS), in command of the Union Defence Forces.
 However, for the next four years the SAAF remained under Van Ryneveld's direct control as no one was appointed as the Air Force's director until 1937.

 In 1925, then Lt-Col van Ryneveld took part in the government's suppression of the Baster Council's rebellion.

 In 1928 van Ryneveld personally led an airborne expedition by new Board members of the Kruger National Park to investigate the effect of low-flying airplanes on game.
 The Board members included Deneys Reitz and General W.E.C.
 Tanner, who used the data from this trip to frame regulations on flying over the Park.

 Van Ryneveld served as CGS for sixteen years, including the whole of the Second World War.
+During the war he flew South African Prime Minister Jan Smuts and his deputy Deneys Reitz on a reconnaissance mission over the Kunene River and Ovamboland to survey the northern defences of South West Africa.
 He was made a Companion of the Order of the Bath in 1945 and retired in 1949.